spoonboy-io/dujour/README.md

 - Data is served from memory.
 Fast

 ### Usage
-Add `.json` and `.csv` data files to the `data` directory and Dujour will automatically load, validate and serve each data file as a REST API endpoint in JSON format.
+Add `.json` and `.csv` data files to the `data` directory and Dujour will automatically load, validate and serve each data file at two REST API endpoints in JSON format.

 In each data file, element/row data should contain an `id` key/column which should be unique in the dataset.